oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 ## 4.24 Client's Disconnect Procedure

 A client sends a DISCONNECT packet to the gateway to indicate that it is about to delete its Virtual Connection.
-After this point, the client is then required to establish a new Virtual Connection with the gateway before it can exchange information with that gateway again.
+After this point, the client is then required to create a new Virtual Connection with the gateway before it can exchange information with that gateway again.
 [Like MQTT, sending the
 DISCONNECT packet does not affect existing subscriptions and Will data.
-They are persistent until they are either expired or explicitly un-subscribed, or deleted, or modified by the client, or if the client establishes a new Virtual Connection with the CleanStart flag set.]{.mark} The gateway acknowledges the receipt of the DISCONNECT packet by returning a DISCONNECT to the client.
+They are persistent until they are either expired or explicitly un-subscribed, or deleted, or modified by the client, or if the client creates a new Virtual Connection with the CleanStart flag set.]{.mark} The gateway acknowledges the receipt of the DISCONNECT packet by returning a DISCONNECT to the client.

 A client may also receive an unsolicited DISCONNECT sent by the gateway.
 This may happen for example when the gateway, due to an error, cannot